 Subject matter should also influence approach and style.
 For example, arbitrators will only rarely follow detailed questioning about figures and formulae arising from dense or multiple spreadsheets or accounts, especially if conducted towards the end of a long day.
 Often it is better to leave complex numerical analysis to experts, or at least to when the arbitrators are fresh.
 The use of questions to merely highlight the documentary record is another area where counsel should be flexible.
 Some arbitrators appreciate the use of the witness to highlight key documents from the record, a process they regard as valuable and informative, especially if the documents have not yet been referred to in opening submissions.
 On the other hand, some arbitrators regard taking witnesses to documents without highly material questions as a waste of time.

-In other words, as very little in this area is enshrined in pre-fixed rules, much of counsel’s approach should be responsive to the preferences of the arbitrators.Arbitrator preferences can be vastly different from one case to the next, but their broad powers to shape the proceedings and the manner in which cross-examination is conducted is undisputed.
+In other words, as very little in this area is enshrined in fixed rules, much of counsel’s approach should be responsive to the preferences of the arbitrators.Arbitrator preferences can be vastly different from one case to the next, but their broad powers to shape the proceedings and the manner in which cross-examination is conducted is undisputed.

 Younger’s elaboration of his fourth Commandment is that counsel should not ask a question to which he or she does not already know the answer.
-While it is true that through the use of leading questions counsel is able to direct and control oral testimony, the fourth Commandment, if disapplied with wisdom, can serve to counsel’s great advantage.
+While it is true that through the use of leading questions, counsel is able to direct and control oral testimony, the fourth Commandment, if disapplied with wisdom, can be to counsel’s great advantage.
 The skill here is to select the right issue on which to ask a question to which the answer is not known.
 One such situation is when there is no real likelihood of the answer being harmful.
 For instance, if counsel has cause to ask whether a witness is still stealing money from his or her employer, counsel may not know the answer, but it does not matter: either the witness is still stealing money, or used to steal money, or singly denies it as might be expected – all answers assist and, at least, no answer is unhelpful.
 Another example might be to ask a director if he or she discussed a letter with the board of directors.
 A ‘no’ may support a case for the witness acting without authority.
 A ‘yes’ might help to implicate other directors and the company itself.
 Everything will, of course, depend on the circumstances, but the principle holds that some questions may elicit answers that either do not matter or provide an opportunity for the witness to further contradict themselves, or disclose new information that cross-examining counsel may find useful.
 As with all advocacy, flexibility and the ability to seize opportunities are key.